iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 To do this, you may prevent the deadlock from happening or recover from deadlocked threads.

-Each user task is defined as a sequence of the user tasks (i.e., workload arguments, see `main.cc` and `workload.h` as an example).
+Each user task is represented as a sequence of integers (i.e., workload arguments, see `main.cc` and `workload.h` as an example).
 The order of different tasks are arbitrary -- you can start them simultaneously or sequentially, as long as they are thread-safe.